maprix/pi_assistant/README.md

 For the sound recording the usage of a PS3 Eye camera is hard coded.

+For the german deepspeech language model the fixed tflite file created by **koh-osug** is needed: https://github.com/AASHISHAG/deepspeech-german/issues/29#issuecomment-744798408

 ## Links & References

 **Deepspeech Project:** https://github.com/mozilla/DeepSpeech